-Although bankruptcy is more frequent among smaller firms, it is clear from Table 24-2 that large firms are not immune.
-However, some firms might be too
+Although bankruptcy is more frequent among smaller firms, it is clear from Table 22-1 that large firms are not immune.
+This is especially true in the current global economic crisis: Five of the largest bankruptcies occurred in 2008 and 2009.